 - The intent of the applicant to comply with and advance the policy established by this Act;

 - The applicant's qualifications and interest in serving on the Citizens Commission;

 - The political party affiliation, if any, of the applicant over the previous 5 years;

 - The city or town in which the applicant resides;

 - The employment of the applicant, if employed.

-All applications for service on the Citizens Commission shall be submitted within 60 days (by April 1, 2019) of the posting of the appointment opportunity on the official website of the Commonwealth of Massachusetts.
-All applications will be posted publicly as required by statute.
+All applications for service on the Citizens Commission were submitted within 60 days (by April 1, 2019) of the posting of the appointment opportunity on the official website of the Commonwealth of Massachusetts.
+All applications have been posted publicly as required by statute.

 A report is due on or before December 31, 2019.